 I protested that it was only a toy gun, and the barrel blocked up, but Gus would hear none of it.

-Later in life, it was a lesson I would see play out when a young boy at my small religious school accidently killed his older brother while playing around with their father's unsecured hunting rifle.
+Later in life, it was a lesson I would see play out when a when a young boy at my small religious school accidently killed his older brother while playing around with their father's unsecured hunting rifle.
 Gus' warning so intimidated me that it stills rings in my ears whenever I see a gun.

 At another Christmas party, I engaged Gus in a conversation about the metaphysical.
 As a Greek Orthodox Christian, he had a slightly different interpretation of the faith than we Catholics, and as Gus he had a slightly different take on just about everything.
-My mind was developing to the point I could ponder abstract concepts, so I asked Gus what he thought God was really like.
+My mind was developing to the point I could ponder abstract concepts so I asked Gus what he thought what God was really like.
 Gus, of course, like everyone else, did not know the answer; nevertheless, that did not stop him from coming up with one.

 “Oh Gus, please…it’s Christmas…he’s just a boy!”
 Georgia interrupted, unsuccessfully trying to rein him in.